moorara/cherry/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for this package/library
+about: Suggest an idea for this project
 title: ''
 labels: ''
 assignees: ''